simpleanalytics/docs/_docs/55_events/50_server-side.md

 }
 ```

-### Page views
+### Page view data structure

-The endpoint for the page views is the same as for events.

-Example payload of the data for a page view:
+Page view data uses the same endpoint, structured like this:

 ```json
 {